MariaOsmala/TFBS/README.md

 mamba activate TFBS

-Rscript install_bioconductor_packages.R #Remember to change here the path to the mamba env library
+Rscript install_bioconductor_packages.4.4.2.R #Remember to change here the path to the mamba env library
 ```